New Mexico trip - June 2019

 |Pastor Jared Carson||family & close friends||Theresa spoke||photo of Dave at Pecan Grille|

-Note - a photo or two of Dave & Theresa from a year ago are posted on this website - look for Las Cruces in May and Colorado Springs in June '18, which pages had to do with the marriages of two of my nephews.
+Note - a photo of Dave & Theresa from a year ago can be seen on this website - look for Las Cruces in May 2018 and Colorado Springs in June '18, which pages had to do with the marriages of two of my nephews.

-On Saturday, four of us met up early, to avoid the big heat that usually arrives by say 9:30 or 10 am.
-Las Cruces is at 4,500 feet, with near-perfect air quality, and sunlight here is very intense.
+On Saturday, four of us met early, to avoid the big heat that usually arrives by say 9:30 or 10 am, in June.
+Las Cruces is at 4,500 feet, with amazingly clear air, which adds up to intense sunlight.

-We drove up into the Organ Mountains (west side) to the Dripping Springs trail, with its long & steady uphill grade.
-Being there early meant we were mostly in the shade on the way up & we also had an unexpected cool ground breeze, strong at times, in our face.
-It was a beautiful morning walk.
+On the west side of the Organ Mountains we took a short walk to Dripping Springs.
+It was a long & steady uphill grade.
+Being there early meant we were mostly in the shade, and, on the way up we encountered a cool ground breeze; it was a beautiful morning.